regnarg/bc/text/mdsync.md

     the number of network round trips required.
 And especially in mobile networks, latency is often a greater concern than bandwidth -- the RTT on a 3G connection with suboptimal reception can be $500\,$ms or more.
-  * Computational complexity on each side.
+  * Computational time on each side.
 Without any precomputation, this would have to be at least $Ω(n)$ because of the need to at least read the input sets.
     As $n$ is presumed to be large compared to $c$ and the sets will probably be stored on disk, we would prefer to have a data structure that can efficiently answer queries about the set needed by the reconciliation protocol -- ideally in a time dependent only on $c$ and not $n$ (or maybe on something like
     $\log n$ at worst).

+We will be primarily interested in the expected (as opposed to worst-case) values of these complexities.
+This is because the elements in our sets are random (either pseudorandomly generated or cryptographic hashes) and we only communicate with authorized peers so we do not have to worry about adversarial inputs.

 ### Divide and conquer